created and performed by Theater Reconstruction Ensemble

 In 1942 Welles traveled to South America to direct a propaganda film and lost control of the editing of The Magnificent Ambersons to RKO.
 The final version released to audiences differed significantly from his rough cut of the film - more than an hour of footage was cut by the studio, which also shot and substituted the novel's original ending.
 Although Welles' extensive notes for how he wished the film to be cut have survived, the excised footage was destroyed.
 A print of the rough cut sent to Welles in Brazil has yet to be found and is generally considered to be lost.
 Welles later reflected, "They destroyed Ambersons, and the picture itself destroyed me.
 I didn't get a job as a director for years afterwards."

-The Magnificent Magnificent Ambersons is currently in development by the ensemble.
+Untitled Magnificent Ambersons Project is currently in development by the ensemble.
 There is no production timeline in place.
 Stay tuned for more updates regarding work-in-progress showings.